oroinc/documentation/commerce/admin_guide/entities/create_entity_field_example.rst

 7. For **Target Field**, select *Name*.

    .. image:: /admin_guide/img/entity_management/example_new_field_bu_to_opportunity.png
+      :alt: Settings available in the general information section when creating a new field for an entity

 6. Click **Save**.
 7. On the page that opens, click **Update Schema** on the top right.